-WorldPride, licensed by InterPride and organized by one of its members, is an event that promotes lesbian, gay, bisexual and transgender (LGBT pride) issues on an international level through parades, festivals and other cultural activities.
-The inaugural WorldPride was held in Rome in 2000.
-The host cities are selected by the members of InterPride at its annual general meeting.
+WorldPride, licensed by InterPride and organized by one of its members, is an event that promotes visibility and awareness of lesbian, gay, bisexual and transgender (LGBT pride) issues on an international level.
+WorldPride includes parades/marches, festivals and other cultural activities such as human right conference.